 Lily Lebbell wife of William R Lebbell, with sons Owen, Dick and Louis c.1917.
 Photograph courtesy of Susan Fay

-Lily Lebbell (née Wigby) with children Lily and Claude.
+Lily Lebbell (née Wigby) with children Lily and Claud.
 Photograph take c.1920.
 Courtesy of Susan Fay

 Family Farm Life